JonasToth/gitforge.nvim/README.md

 - `:checkhealth gitforge` to check the overall plugin health
 - `:checkhealth gitforge.gh` to check the Github provier
 - `:checkhealth gitforge.glab` to check the GitLab provier
+- `:checkhealth gitforge.tea` to check the Gitea provier

 ## Usage